-Risk of Investing in Small- and Medium-Capitalization Companies.
-A Fund may invest in small- and medium-capitalization companies and, therefore, will be subject to certain risks associated with small- and medium-capitalization companies.
+Small- and Medium-Capitalization Companies Risk.
+The Fund may invest in small- and medium-capitalization companies and, therefore will be subject to certain risks associated with small- and medium- capitalization companies.
 These companies are often subject to less analyst coverage and may be in early and less predictable periods of their corporate existences, with little or no record of profitability.
 In addition, these companies often have greater price volatility, lower trading volume and less liquidity than larger more established companies.
 These companies tend to have smaller revenues, narrower product lines, less management depth and experience, smaller shares of their product or service markets, fewer financial resources and less competitive strength than large-capitalization companies.
-Returns on investments in securities of small- and medium-capitalization companies.
+Returns on investments in securities of small- and medium-capitalization companies of larger companies.

-Risk of Cash Transactions.
-Unlike other exchange-traded funds ("ETFs"), the Fund expects to effect its creations and redemptions at least partially for cash, rather than wholly for in-kind securities.
+Cash Transactions Risk.
+Unlike other ETFs, the Fund expects to effect its creations and redemptions at least partially for cash, rather than wholly for in-kind securities.
 Therefore, it may be required to sell portfolio securities and subsequently incur brokerage costs and/or recognize gains or losses on such sales that the Fund might not have recognized if it were to distribute portfolio securities in kind.
 As such, investments in Shares may be less tax-efficient than an investment in a conventional ETF.
+Transaction costs, including brokerage costs, will decrease the Fund's net asset value to the extent not offset by the transaction fee payable by an Authorized Participant.

 Market Risk.
-The prices of the securities in the Fund are subject to the risks associated with investing in the securities market, including general economic conditions, sudden and unpredictable drops in value, exchange trading suspensions and closures and public health risks.
+The prices of securities are subject to the risks associated with investing in the securities market, including general economic conditions, sudden and unpredictable drops in value, exchange trading suspensions and closures and public health risks.
 These risks may be magnified if certain social, political, economic and other conditions and events (such as natural disasters, epidemics and pandemics, terrorism, conflicts and social unrest) adversely interrupt the global economy; in these and other circumstances, such events or developments might affect companies world-wide.
-An investment in the Fund may lose money.
+Overall securities values could decline generally or underperform other investments.
+An investment may lose money.

 Operational Risk.
-The Fund is exposed to operational risk arising from a number of factors, including, but not limited to, human error, processing and communication errors, errors of the Fund's service providers, counterparties or other third parties, failed or inadequate processes and technology or system failures.
+The Fund is exposed to operational risk arising from a number of factors, including human error, processing and communication errors, errors of the Fund's service providers, counterparties or other third-parties, failed or inadequate processes and technology or system failures.